rousef42/common-messaging-parent/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] This is an improvement to code quality

 ---
 **Please describe your changes below:**
-(Note: A clear description of changes is required to approve any Pull Requests)
+(Note: A clear description of changes is required to approve any pull requests)

 _"Changed the implementation for verification because..."_